Sparkling New Emergency Department Opens

 are pictured at the patient registration station of the hospital's

 sparkling new emergency room addition.
-At 3,350 s
+At 3,350 square feet

 of space, the new wing is three times the size of the existing